 - 1. Log in to the JSS with a web browser.

 - 2. In the top-right corner of the page, click Settings 🗱 .

 - Click Computer Management.

-On a smartphone, this option is in the pop-up menu.
+On a smartphone or iPod touch, this option is in the pop-up menu.

 - 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point -

 - 5. Click Test.

 - 6. Click Test again.